 By Dr. Mike Körner and Dr. Martin Krause //

-After decades of contraction, the defense industry now needs to grow substantially.
-In the past, defense projects have not exactly been associated with quick time-to-market or reliable delivery timeline.
+After decades of contraction, the defence industry now needs to grow substantially.
+In the past, defence projects have not exactly been associated with quick time-to-market schedules or reliable delivery timelines.
 So how can this rapid growth be managed in a brief time, or how do you get the elephant to dance?

-Simply multiplying the company’s own capacities is often neither sensible due to the extensive investments, the build-up of future fixed costs, nor possible within the required timeframe.
-In addition, the defense industry also suffers from staff shortages in combination with an aging workforce and often unattractive company locations.
-Supply bottlenecks or long lead times for intermediate products and components ranging from electronics to steel have also been a problem, and not just since the Corona era.
+Simply multiplying the company’s own capacities is often neither possible within the required timeframe, nor sensible due to the extensive investments and the build-up of future fixed costs.
+In addition, the defence industry also suffers from staff shortages in combination with an aging workforce and often unattractive company locations.
+Supply bottlenecks or long lead times for intermediate products and components ranging from electronics to steel have also been a problem, not just since the Corona era.

 Realizing rapid growth by means of strategic partnerships

 One approach to managing rapid growth is to build strategic partnerships.
 Collaboration offers the opportunity of faster response time to strong demand, a more flexible overall organization with significant expertise, and a lower fixed cost base.
-In this context, it is important to understand that a strategic partnership is not just another word for an interchangeable supplier relationship, but a commitment to working together over the long term and pursuing common goals in the long term.
+In this context, it is important to understand that a strategic partnership is not just another word for an exchangeable supplier relationship, but a commitment to working together for a long time and to pursuing common goals in the long term.
 In doing so, both partners make themselves dependent on each other to a certain extent, integrate the other side into their own processes and make long-term, project-specific investments.
-Rapid growth requires defense management to turn away from the previous business model in shrinking markets.
-At that time, the focus was on maximizing the company’s own value creation for the utilization of its own plants as well as margin optimization within the corporate group.
-In the case of rapid growth, on the other hand, a significant part of the value-added and margin is deliberately outsourced to increase speed, reduce complexity, and increase flexibility.
+Rapid growth requires defence management to turn away from the previous business model in shrinking markets.
+At that time, the focus was on maximizing the company’s own value creation for the utilization of its own plants as well as on margin optimization within the corporate group.
+In the case of rapid growth, on the other hand, a significant part of the value-added and margin is deliberately outsourced to increase speed, reduce complexity, and enhance flexibility.